 TSEG is optionally 1 MB, 2 MB, or 8 MB in size.
-For the 82946GZ, TSEG is below IGD stolen memory, which is at the top of Low Usable physical memory (TOLUD).
-For the 82946PL, TSEG is below the top of Low Usable physical memory (TOLUD).
+TSEG is below IGD stolen memory, which is at the top of Low Usable physical memory (TOLUD).
 SMM-mode processor accesses to enabled TSEG access the physical DRAM at the same address.
-Non- processor originated accesses are not allowed to SMM space.
+Non-processor originated accesses are not allowed to SMM space.
 PCI-Express, DMI, and Internal Graphics originated cycle to enabled SMM space are handled as invalid cycle type with reads and writes to location 0 and byte enables turned off for writes.
 When the extended SMRAM space is enabled, processor accesses to the TSEG range without SMM attribute or without WB attribute are also forwarded to memory as invalid accesses (see Table 3-5).
 Non-SMM-mode Write Back cycles that target TSEG space are completed to DRAM for cache coherency.
 When SMM is enabled the maximum amount of memory available to the system is equal to the amount of physical DRAM minus the value in the TSEG register which is fixed at 1 MB, 2 MB or 8 MB.